 What are my legal obligations?

-When applying for accommodation students are advised the Residences offer accommodation on the basis of a fixed term contract.
+When applying for accommodation students are advised the Residences offer accommodation on the basis of a fixed term Student Licence.
 This information is contained in the Residences Accommodation Guide, Accommodation Application form, and on the Accommodation Web Site.
-Depending on the type of accommodation the contract period will be 36 weeks, 39 weeks, 40 weeks, 42 weeks or 51 weeks.
+Depending on the type of accommodation the contract period will be 19 weeks, 20 weeks, 39 weeks, 40 weeks, 42 weeks or 51 weeks.

-There is no automatic right for any student to break his or her contract for accommodation.
+There is no automatic right for any student to break their contract for accommodation.
 Once an offer of accommodation has been made and accepted the University and the student are bound by the terms and conditions of the Residence Agreement.
 This is a legally binding contract.

-There will be instances where a student moves into accommodation without having signed a Residence Agreement.
+There will be instances where a student moves into accommodation without having electronically signed a Student Licence.

 The absence of a signed agreement does not materially affect the relationship between the student and the Residences.
 A contract is formed by the making of an offer and the student accepting the offer.
 The act of accepting keys and moving in proves the existence of a contractual relationship and does not have to be evidenced by a signed agreement.